Bœuf Gras: Mobile

 In 1710, one of the first carnival societies, the Société du Bœuf Gras, was founded in Mobile, French America.
 The society marched continuously for 150 years on Mardi Gras day, from 1711 to 1861.
 At the head of the procession, the Boeuf Gras is represented by the head of an enormous bull, pushed alone on wheels by sixteen men.
 The tradition of the Boeuf Gras, which came to Mobile from France, was interrupted in 1861 due to the Civil War.
-Société du Bœuf Gras was resurrected in 2021.
-The procession continues to parade along Dauphin Street on the morning of Mardi Gras day featuring a large papier-mâché bull's head.
+The Société du Bœuf Gras was revived in 2021.
+The procession now parades along Dauphin Street on the morning of Mardi Gras, featuring a large papier-mâché bull's head.

 New Orléans

 Le Bœuf Gras at the New Orleans Carnival, engraving of 1873.

 New Orleans Carnival once featured a Bœuf Gras procession.
 An engraving from 1873 shows it.
 It bears a French name and includes a sacrificer armed with a club taken from a Parisian ceremony.
 At least in 1873, the New Orleans Carnival paraded a real live ox preceded by the sacrificer carrying a club, a costumed character typical of the Parisian parade.
-Since 1909, this has been replaced by a float bearing a giant sculpted effigy of the animal.
+Since 1909, the live animal has been replaced by a float bearing a giant sculpted effigy, featured in the Fat Tuesday parade of the Krewe of Rex; New Orleans lore has it that seeing the Boeuf Gras on carnival day guarantees a year of good luck.